-Directors: Yarrow Cheney and Chris Renaud
+Directed by: Yarrow Cheney and Chris Renaud

-Writers: Brian Lynch, Cinco Paul, Ken Daurio
+Written by: Brian Lynch, Cinco Paul, Ken Daurio

-Cast: Louis C. K., Eric Stonestreet, Kevin Hart, Jenny Slate, Ellie Kemper, Albert Brooks, Lake Bell, Dana Carvey, Hannibal Buress, Bobby Moynihan, Chris Renaud, Steve Coogan, and Michael Beattie
+Starring: Louis C. K., Eric Stonestreet, Kevin Hart, Jenny Slate, Ellie Kemper, Albert Brooks, Lake Bell, Dana Carvey, Hannibal Buress, Bobby Moynihan, Chris Renaud, Steve Coogan, and Michael Beattie

 Genres: Animation, Adventure, Comedy, Family

 Running Time: 87 minutes

 MPAA Rating: Rated PG for action and some rude humour

 Distributed by: Universal Pictures

 Max (Louis C.K.) is a spoiled terrier who enjoys a comfortable life in a New York building until his owner adopts Duke, a giant and unruly canine.
 During their walk outside, they encounter a group of ferocious alley cats and wind up in a truck that’s bound for the pound.
 Luckily, a rebellious bunny named Snowball swoops in to save the doggy duo from captivity.
 In exchange, Snowball demands that Max and Duke join his gang of abandoned pets on a mission against the humans who’ve done them wrong.

 When I watched The Secret Life of Pets, I only wanted to accompany my sister since she really wanted to watch it.
 Don’t get me wrong.
 I like animation films, though I choose to watch them at home.
 But since my sister really wanted to watch it even way before the film is released, I decided to accompany her.
 It’s a cute and kind of funny film, as expected from an animation film like this.
 They also gave us a short film of Minions before the film started and as always, those Minions are very adorable and funny.